 Drinking water itself won't cause weight loss, but drinking more water usually means drinking fewer calories from other beverages, like soda juice, alcohol, etc.

 Hydration might play a role in helping to control your appetite.
-Thirst is thought to be an early sign of dehydration (35).
-Besides, water can help fill your stomach, and some studies suggest that drinking a large glass of water before eating can help reduce overall calorie intake (36,37).
+Water can help fill your stomach, and some studies suggest that drinking a large glass of water before eating can help reduce overall calorie intake (36,37).

 Consider making it a habit to drink a 16-ounce glass of water before each meal to help keep your food intake controlled and support better hydration throughout the day.